EQUAL OPPORTUNITY IS THE LAW

 NORTHEAST MISSOURI JOB CENTER ACCESS

 The NEMO Missouri Comprehensive Jobs Centers will provide program access, including communication and physical access, as required by the WIOA and the Americans with Disabilities Act (ADA).
 Each Missouri Job Center is required to maintain or easily access specific Assistive Technology including: Window Eyes Screen Reader, Zoom Text, Big Keys LX Keyboard, Trackball Mouse, Phone Amplifier, Hands Free speaker phone with large keypad, Height Adjustable Table, Tape Recorder, Large Monitor, Portable Assistive Listening Devices, and Ubi Duo (Face to Face Communication, TTY, and Relay Service).
+Missouri Assistive Technology

 The NEMO WDB’s monitors each Job Center and Affiliate site annually for compliance in accessibility to individuals with disabilities, including wheelchair accessible entrances, signs indicating the nearest accessible entrance, designated restrooms, and TTY-TDD or Relay Services.
-To ensure that all Job Center staff offer programmatic accessibility training is provided by the Local EO Officer as well as webinars provided through Workforce GPS, Division of Workforce Development, The Lead Center and the Civil Rights Center.
+To ensure that all Job Center staff offer programmatic accessibility training is provided by the Local EO Officer as well as webinars provided through Workforce GPS, Office of Workforce Development, The Lead Center and the Civil Rights Center.
 Staff also attend Disability Conferences, EO Trainings, and Missouri and National Workforce Development Conferences.
 The Local EO Officer is working with partner agencies to provide training sessions that focus on program accessibility and services to individuals with disabilities and other barriers to employment.

-The NEMO WDB recently formed an Access Committee that includes individuals with expertise in assisting the disability community and other special populations with barriers to employment such as Older Workers, Justice Involved Individuals, Low-Income, and those with Limited English Proficiency.
+The NEMO WDB formed an Access Committee that includes individuals with expertise in assisting the disability community and other special populations with barriers to employment such as Older Workers, Justice Involved Individuals, Low-Income, and those with Limited English Proficiency.
 The focus of the Committee and core partners is to evaluate the referral processes and program and training services to ensure quality access for all individuals.

 Partners including, but not limited to, Vocational Rehabilitation, Department of Corrections, Department of Social Services, and Department of Elementary and Secondary Education provide information and ongoing training to NEMO WDB Staff.